karunendumishra/remix-project/libs/remix-ws-templates/src/templates/remixDefault/README.txt

 Also, there is a script containing some unit tests for Storage contract inside tests directory.

 To run a script, right click on file name in the file explorer and click 'Run'.
 Remember, Solidity file must already be compiled.
-Output from script will appear in remix terminal.
+Output from script will appear in XIDE terminal.

-Please note, 'require' statement is supported in a limited manner for Remix supported modules.
+Please note, 'require' statement is supported in a limited manner for XIDE supported modules.
-For now, modules supported by Remix are ethers, web3, swarmgw, chai, remix and hardhat only for hardhat.ethers object/plugin.
+For now, modules supported by XIDE are ethers, web3, swarmgw, chai, XIDE and hardhat only for hardhat.ethers object/plugin.
 For unsupported modules, an error like this will be thrown: '<module_name> module require is not supported by XIDE will be shown.'